 Catalog Entry: An introduction to relational database concepts, theory, design, and management.
 Goals: Successful students will learn concepts of database systems.
 The topics will include file types and organizations, database models, characteristics of databases, relational algebra and calculus, normal forms and basics of SQL.

-Tests: There will three or four tests.
-There will be two or three exams during normal class period, as well as a final.
+Tests: There will four tests.
+There will be three exams during normal term, as well as the highly anticipated final.
 The final is worth two times the amount of an ordinary exam, since it combines the testing of all untested material with that of the comprehensive final.
-If there are five tests (three during the term and the final counting as two tests), the lowest test will be thrown out.
+When there are five tests (three during the term and the final counting as two tests), the lowest test will be thrown out.
 All test grades will be based on the high score for that test, with tests being equally valued regardless of the number of points on the test.

 Grading: There will be two components which will determine a final score.
 Each exam will be equally weighted.
 The test portion will be worth 75% of your grade and homework, quizzes and exercises will be worth 25%.
 The final score will then be a range of 0 - 100.
 Given that score, the grades will be determined in a conventional percent way, 90 100: A, 80-89: B, etc.

 Web Page: In an effort to waste less paper, much important information and most of the important documents are going to put on and maintained on the class web page.
 This page is linked to Curt's web page, which is in turn linked to the Math department web page, which in turn is linked to the VCSU page.
 All assignments will be posted to the web page first.
 In most cases the web page document will be the only one made available.
 This document, among others will be maintained there.

 Student services and Academic policies.
 These include Disability Support Services,

 Academic Integrity, Final Examinations, Student Rights and many others.